 How to Integrate Your Garage Door with Google Home, Amazon Alexa & Apple HomeKit in Australia product guide

-How to Integrate Your Garage Door with Google Home, Amazon Alexa & Apple HomeKit in Australia
+How to integrate your garage door with Google Home, Amazon Alexa & Apple HomeKit in Australia

 The garage door is one of the last major entry points in the Australian home to be brought fully into the smart home ecosystem — and for many homeowners, it remains the most frustrating gap.
 You can dim your lights with Siri, check your front door camera through Google Home, and set your thermostat with Alexa, yet your garage door still requires you to fumble for a remote or open a separate app.

 That gap is closing fast.
 According to Telsyte's Australian Smart Home Market Study, 7.6 million Australian households have now adopted at least one smart home product, with nearly 24 connected devices per home as of 2023.
+The Australian Smart Home Market reached $2.09 billion in 2023 and is projected to reach $8.48 billion by 2030, at a CAGR of 22.2%.

-The Australian Smart Home Market reached $2.09 billion in 2023 and is projected to surge to $8.48 billion by 2030, at a CAGR of 22.2%.
 Garage automation is an increasingly central part of that story — but getting it right in Australia requires navigating a uniquely local set of hardware constraints, ecosystem limitations, and compliance obligations that differ meaningfully from the US and UK markets.

 This guide walks Australian homeowners through every step: confirming compatibility, selecting the right bridge hardware, configuring each major ecosystem, building practical automations, and securing your setup against cyber threats — all within the framework of Australian safety standards.